 In His earthly ministry, Jesus was preparing His Disciples for the New Covenant and Kingdom to come with the Holy Spirit's arrival.

-It is what Paul was referring to when he spoke to the Elders of the Ephesian Believers:
+Although the Bible is made up of two parts the Old Testament and the New Testament are interlinked.
+(For more see "Hear Him!" on the Menu.)
+Together they are what Paul was referring to when he spoke to the Elders of the Ephesian Believers:

 "I have not shunned to declare to you the whole counsel of God (Acts 20'27).

 And it is counsel that does not change:

 "God, determining to show more abundantly to the heirs of promise the immutability of His counsel ..."
 Hebrews 6'17.